adepusahastra-afk/Daily-Expense-Calculator/README.md

 Display all entered expenses.
 Easy and user-friendly.
 Helps in budget management.
-"The Daily Expense Calculator helps users track and calculate daily expenses easily, improving financial management and budgeting skills."
+conclusion:"The Daily Expense Calculator helps users track and calculate daily expenses easily, improving financial management and budgeting skills."